syngan/vim-clurin/README.md

 # customize

 ```
-g:clurin#config: Dictionary of Dictionary. key: - or 'filetype'
+g:clurin: Dictionary of Dictionary. key: - or 'filetype'

 	def			(List of GROUP, required)
 	use_default		(Bool, 1)